koolio29/Report-Generating-Tool/readme.md

 ### Using a Different Template
 To use a different template for the report, you will need to use `--template` flag to pass in the path of the template you want to use.
 It should be noted that the template should follow the jinja2 syntax and use the required placeholders regardless of whether it is a markdown or a latex file.

-By default, the script looks uses the template found in 'templates/default_template.md'
+By default, the script looks for the template found in 'templates/default_template.md'

 Example:
 ```